Frequently Asked Questions

 Why do importer and exporter figures differ?

-Importer-reported values are CIF (cost, insurance, freight) — they include what got paid to get the goods to the importer's border.
+Importer-reported values are CIF (cost, insurance, freight) — they include what was paid to get goods to the importer's border.
 Exporter-reported values are FOB (free on board) — they stop at the exporter's border.
 Add timing mismatches, currency conversion, and re-exports, and 5–15% discrepancies between mirror records are normal.
-Comtrade's best practice is to prefer the importer's value; we follow that.
+We follow Comtrade best practice and prefer the importer's value.

 How current is the data?

 Our ETL refreshes daily from UN Comtrade.
-The most recently reported year is typically preliminary and gets revised 6–18 months later.
-If you see a number that looks off for 2024, there's a decent chance Comtrade will update it in 2025.
+The most recently reported year is typically preliminary and gets revised 6–18 months later, so a recent figure can change in subsequent quarters.

 Do you track services trade?

-No — TradeFlowLookup covers only goods.
-Services trade (finance, travel, IP, consulting) is published by UNCTAD and the IMF in separate databases.
+No — TradeFlowLookup covers goods only.
+Services trade (finance, travel, intellectual property, consulting) is published by UNCTAD and the IMF in separate databases.

 Can I download the raw data?

-For bulk access we recommend going to UN Comtrade directly at comtrade.un.org.
-Our site is optimized for look-up and exploration, not bulk export.
+For bulk access we recommend UN Comtrade directly at comtrade.un.org.
+Our site is optimized for look-up and exploration rather than bulk export.

-Often because 2024 data isn't fully reported yet — late-reporting countries can add tens of billions to global totals after the initial release.
-We display what's in Comtrade, not a forecast.
+Often because the latest year is not fully reported yet — late-reporting countries can add tens of billions to global totals after the initial release.
+We display what is in Comtrade, not a forecast.

 Is TradeFlowLookup free?

-Yes — free, no account required, no query limits for normal browsing.
-We do enforce per-IP throttling on search to protect the service.
+Yes — free, no account required, and no query limits for normal browsing.
+We throttle search per IP to protect the service.
 For programmatic access at scale, please use Comtrade directly.